barteljan/VISPER/README.md

 ## Architecture

-The architecture of an typical app, build with VISPER is shown in this image.
+The architecture of an typical app, build with VISPER, is shown in the image below.
-Well ok we now that looks a bit complicated.
+Well ok ... we now that looks a bit complicated.

 We created a seperate article to dig deeper into this topic.
 You can find it [here](docs/Architecture.md).